Your Under-Eye Concealer Will Look Invisible as Long as You Use *This*

 How to Apply Under-Eye Concealer With a Brush

-Makeup artists also have a few tips for us in when it comes to applying under-eye concealer.
+Makeup artists also have a few tips for us when it comes to applying under-eye concealer.
 Talias says, "The trick to applying concealer with a brush is to use a very small amount of concealer and start on the inner corner of the eye where there is typically the most darkness, applying the product in a stamping motion," she says.
 "Working the concealer into the skin in this way ensures you get maximum coverage with the least amount of product.
 Too much concealer under the eye will crease and actually accentuate dry skin."

 Kaye also has another key tip to ensure flawless application.
 "When applying concealer with a brush, don't swipe the product back and forth, as it will cause it to disappear.
 Pat the product on with the brush!"
 Lastly, DeRoest tells us her secret to pulling off an even, airbrushed look under the eyes.
-"Apply the concealer to the back of your hand, blend the product into your brush first (called priming the brush) and then apply the concealer to your skin," she says.
-You'll get more of a seamless coverage and have the ability to layer as needed; preventing creasing, fine lines, and wrinkles.
+"Apply the concealer to the back of your hand, blend the product into your brush first (called priming the brush), and then apply the concealer to your skin," she says.
+You'll get more of a seamless coverage and have the ability to layer as needed, preventing creasing, fine lines, and wrinkles.

 Makeup Sponges vs. Concealer Brushes

 The best concealer brushes can provide more precise coverage than sponges, especially for cream- and powder-based products.
 Sponges are great for a lighter, airbrushed finish, especially when damp.
 If you're looking to conceal dark circles or under-eye bags, a brush can also provide more controlled application and more product application than a sponge.
-While there are many ways people use concealers, DeRoest recommends using Ciele Cosmetic's brushes that are designed specifically to give you results for specific areas of the skin (especially The Concealer and The Blending Brush).
+While there are many ways people use concealers, DeRoest recommends using Ciele Cosmetics' brushes that are designed specifically to give you results for specific areas of the skin (especially The Concealer and The Blending Brush).

 "I use two methods for myself: a brush under the eyes and a sponge on my sunspots.
-I want more coverage there and prefer stamping the concealer over those spots, rather than brushing over them.
+I want more coverage there and prefer stamping the concealer over those spots rather than brushing over them.
 Both can and will give you a flawless application," she says.
 While deciding on which tool will serve the purpose, DeRoest also encourages consumers to consider their skin type in some cases.
 "If you have large pores and are concealing around or on the nose, you may want to use a sponge so you can bounce and press the product onto the skin instead of swiping it—which might not conceal and fill the pores the way you'd like it to."

 This article was originally published at an earlier date and has since been updated.